The Element of Surprise

 The Element of Surprise is the fourth studio album by American rapper E-40.
-It was released on August 25, 1998, by Sick Wid It Records and Jive Records.
-The album features production by Ant Banks, Bosko, Mike Mosley, Rick Rock, Sam Bostic, Studio Ton & Tone Capone.
+It was released on August 11, 1998, by Sick Wid It Records and Jive Records.
+The album features production by Ant Banks, Bosko, Mike Mosley, Rick Rock, Sam Bostic, Studio Ton and Tone Capone.
 It peaked at number 4 on the Billboard Top R&B/Hip-Hop Albums and at number 13 on the Billboard 200.
 The album features guest performances by fellow members of The Click: B-Legit, D-Shot and Suga-T, as well as Jayo Felony, C-Bo, Mack 10, WC, Busta Rhymes, Levitti and Master P. The second to last track, "Ballin' Outta Control", originally appeared on the 1994 extended play, The Mail Man.

 Along with a single, a music video was produced for the song "Hope I Don't Go Back", featuring Otis & Shug.
 A second single, "From the Ground Up", was also released as a music video, featuring Too Short and K-Ci & JoJo.
 The album eventually went Gold.
 In 2013 E-40 ranked what he considers to be his ten best albums, and named The Element of Surprise as his best album overall.